Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Abstract

 \section{Abstract}

-Any finite set of training data is consistent with an infinite number of hypothetical algorithms that could have generated it.
-Studies have shown that when human children learn language, they consistently favor hypotheses based on hierarchical syntactic rules without ever encountering disambiguating examples.
-A recent line of work has inquired as to whether common neural network architectures share this bias, finding that they do so only under special conditions: when syntactically supervised, when pre-trained on massive corpora, or when trained long past convergence.
-In this paper, we demonstrate, for the first time, neural network architectures that are able to generalize in human-like fashion without any of the aforementioned requirements: stack-augmented neural networks.
-We test three base architectures (transformer, simple RNN, LSTM) augmented with two styles of stack: the superposition stack of \citet{joulin-mikolov-2015-inferring} and a nondeterministic generalization of it proposed by \citet{dusell-chiang-2023-surprising}.
-We find that transformers with nondeterministic stacks generalize best out of these architectures on a classical question formation task.
-We also propose a modification to the stack RNN architecture that improves hierarchical generalization.
-These results suggest that stack-augmented neural networks may be more accurate models of human language acquisition than standard architectures, serving as useful objects of psycholinguistic study.
-Our code is publicly available.\footnote{\ifAnonymousSubmissionMode{}See the anonymous supplementary material.\else{}\url{https://github.com/bdusell/bearing-syntactic-fruit}\fi}
+When children learn language, they make syntactic generalizations based on hierarchical rules.
+A recent line of work has inquired as to whether common neural network architectures share this inductive bias for hierarchical syntax, finding that they do so only under special conditions: when augmented with ground-truth parse tree structures, when pre-trained on massive corpora, or when trained long past convergence.
+In this paper, we demonstrate, for the first time, neural network architectures that generalize in human-like fashion when trained only on surface forms: stack-augmented neural networks.
+We test three base architectures (transformer, simple RNN, LSTM) augmented with two styles of stack, one of which leverages nondeterminism.
+We find that transformers with nondeterministic stacks generalize best on multiple tasks designed to measure hierarchical inductive bias.
+This suggests that stack-augmented neural networks may be more accurate models of human syntax acquisition than standard architectures, serving as useful objects of psycholinguistic study.
+Our code \ifAnonymousSubmissionMode{}will be\else{}is\fi{} publicly available.\footnote{\ifAnonymousSubmissionMode{}See the anonymous supplementary material.\else{}\url{https://github.com/bdusell/bearing-syntactic-fruit}\fi}